 NHS funded Patient Transport Services (PTS) are there to help people get to their hospital appointments when they are too poorly or are physically unable to get there otherwise.

 TASL has been providing the Patient Transport Service since 1st October from bases in Scunthorpe and Grimsby.

-A new freephone telephone number has been put in place with immediate effect and this is the number to ring to book patient transport in North and North East Lincolnshire 0808 164 3030.
+The number to ring to book patient transport in North and North East Lincolnshire 0808 164 3030.

 Eligibility for the service is based on a patient's medical needs and is determined by the national criteria that will be applied strictly by Patient Transport Service (PTS) staff when booking of patient transport locally.
 If people try to book transport who do not meet the eligibility criteria, they will be offered advice regarding other options including, where relevant, claiming back travel costs through the NHS healthcare travel cost scheme.

 Patients are advised to book transport no earlier than two weeks before their appointment, – this means it's less likely the booking will need to be changed or cancelled due to a change in the clinic appointment.
 Whilst we recognise patients want to be organised, booking earlier does not mean patients are more likely to be able to secure transport.
 All patients eligible for transport will receive transport.

 Patients are reminded to have their NHS number and GP practice details when calling the TASL call centre.

 If people have any concerns or queries, they should contact:

 North Lincolnshire patients should contact Patient Relations on 01652 251125 or by sending an email to NLCCG.PALS@nhs.net.